maurges/every-rust-gui-library/notes.md

 Layouting by anchoring works pretty well.
 Also you can use derived widgets as their parent via Deref, so not all is lost!

+It's hard to understand when you need to call redraw explicitly, and when resized and other stuff will handle it for you.

+I'm trying to create the todo app, and suddenly nothing my new widget doesn't fucking draw.
+Even if I create it statically, it's gone!